sw-experiment/hcu/README.md

+# Health Care Utilisation

-# Software Experiments in Data Science using Health Care Utilisation Data
+## Software Experiments in Data Science using Health Care Utilisation Data

+This is not intended for use as a tool or for academic research purposes.

+It is a scratch area for learning R in the context of health data.

 The repositroty name "hcu" is short for health care utilisation.